Alternative Senior Travel

 CH: In your online travel magazine, www.travelwithachallenge.com, you introduce your readers to the latest alternative travel opportunities of the kind you feature in your book.
 What other resources do you recommend for information on alternative travel?

-AG: To mention only a few broad-ranging resources I know to be readily available: I have long had great respect for your own Transitions Abroad magazine and its Alternative Travel Directory guidebook.
+AG: To mention only a few broad-ranging resources I know to be readily available: I have long had great respect for your own Transitions Abroad magazine and its website.
 Bill McMillon’s Volunteer Vacations is an excellent resource for short-term service holidays, and Ellen Lederman’s Vacations That Can Change Your Life presents a range of adventures, retreats, and workshops for the mind, body, and spirit.
 As far as I am aware, Travel Unlimited is the only global alternative travel resource addressing the needs and interests of the mature traveler.
 Sage advice on all aspects of successful independent travel around the world can be found in Edward Hasbrouck’s The Practical Nomad.

 CH: As information on every form of travel becomes more readily available on the Web and as travel forums and blogs multiply, how do you see the role of guidebooks and other print publications relative to this new instantaneous medium of information transfer and communication?